-Good news!
-You’ll never need another sugar cookie recipe again because this one has it all!
-Soft & chewy cut out-style gluten free sugar cookies with crispy edges that actually keep their shape in the oven.
-Paired with an easy icing, they make the perfect holiday cookie!
+Soft & chewy cut out-style almond flour sugar cookies with crispy edges that actually keep their shape in the oven.
+The dough is durable, unlike most gluten free cookie doughs, making it easy to roll out and cut into practically any festive shape.
+Paired with an easy icing, they make the perfect gluten free Christmas cookies!

 Jump to: